-A new button was added to the Tools/R/Card interface to open in the editor an example of the selected item.
+A new button was added to the Tools/R/Card interface to open an example of the selected item in the editor.

 New resources were added to let Tinn-R access R remotely,via PuTTY.
 The way if working is the same as using R gui.exe locally, but there are a few limitations.